Hello, readers! Today I'd like to welcome you inside our home for a peek of how I am chasing away the winter blues...with nature's forest greens.

 Keeping winter greens in the condo along with little lights lifts my mood, especially on gray days, not to mention the long nights of winter.
 You may have also noticed the lighted tree pictured above, an after Christmas purchase.
 It's my latest addition to little lights, a tabletop tree that's powered by choice of batteries or USB cable.
 In addition to my forest deer on the table, other creatures are joining my chasing winter blues, including a fox (doorstop), feathered and felted owls, and a small twig bird next to the fireplace poinsettia.

 I'm not sure how long I'll leave the tree in the great room, but for now it satisfies my need for light therapy.
 I guess it's no surprise to read that winter is not my favorite of seasons, but I think chasing the winter blues with forest greens is good way for me to welcome winter.
 I hope you're finding ways to do the same.
+I always like to provide a source list of my tablescapes, both as a courtesy to my readers and for my own future reference.
+My blog is not monetized; I simply buy what I like, and use what I buy.

 Source List for Forest Deer and Winter Greens Tablescape